parhamhmtt/ParTab/README.md

 ---

-# 🔥 Cant reach the page ? →  Windows Firewall Fix
+# 🔥 Can't Reach the Page?

-If your phone cannot connect, Windows Firewall may be blocking the server.
+Windows Firewall may block incoming connections.

 Run PowerShell as Administrator: